qbicsoftware-archive/r-analysis-templates/report/README.md

 9) **./results/fastqc_reports.zip**: do not forget to zip this folder.

 10) **./QualityAssessment.csv**: add a RIN column to the sample preparation sheet and manually fill it in with the corresponding RIN values (if these are available).

+## OPTIONAL FILES

+11) **./contrasts.tsv**: if you have contrasts, they should be defined as strings containing "vs" in the header of this file.

+12) **./GO/***: if you have executed GO enrichment.
+The folder should contain both the dotplots and the table of the GO terms that were enriched.

+13) **./KEGG/***: if you have performed KEGG enrichment.
+This folder is supposed to include the subfolder ./KEGG/pathway_plots.

+14) **./DEXSeq/***: if you have executed Differential Exon Usage (DEU) analysis.
+This folder is supposed to include the subfolder ./DEXSeq/plots.